Phi Beta Sigma: Sigma and the Civil Rights Movement (1950–1969)

 In 1961, Phi Beta Sigma brother James Forman joined and became the executive secretary of the then newly formed Student Nonviolent Coordinating Committee.
-From 1961 to 1965 Forman, a decade older and more experienced than most of the other members of SNCC, became responsible for providing organizational support to the young, loosely affiliated activists by paying bills, radically expanding the institutional staff, and planning the logistics for programs.
+From 1961 to 1965, Forman, a decade older and more experienced than most of the other members of SNCC, became responsible for providing organizational support to the young, loosely affiliated activists by paying bills, radically expanding the institutional staff, and planning the logistics for programs.
 Under the leadership of Forman and others, SNCC became an important political player at the height of the Civil Rights Movement.

-During the Selma to Montgomery marches, Brothers Hosea Williams and John Lewis led a 54-mile protest march from Selma to the capital of Alabama: Montgomery.
+During the Selma to Montgomery marches, Brothers Hosea Williams and John Lewis, and Albert Turner, Sr. led a 54-mile protest march from Selma to the capital of Alabama: Montgomery.
 Lewis became known nationally for his prominent role in the marches and became a Congressman as a Democrat from Georgia.
-During police attacks on the peaceful demonstration Lewis was beaten mercilessly, leaving head wounds that are still visible today.
+During police attacks on the peaceful demonstration, Lewis was beaten mercilessly, leaving head wounds that are still visible today.

 Phi Beta Sigma brothers Huey P. Newton & Bobby Seale established the revolutionary left-wing Black Panther Party.
-Originally the Black Panther Party for Self-Defense, their goal was the protection of African-American neighborhoods from police brutality in the interest of African-American justice.
+Originally, the Black Panther Party for Self-Defense their goal was the protection of African-American neighborhoods from police brutality in the interest of African-American justice.
 As one of the many advocates of The Black Power Movement, the Black Panthers were considered part of one of the most significant social, political, and cultural movements in U.S. history.
 "The Movement['s] provocative rhetoric, militant posture, and cultural and political flourishes permanently altered the contours of American Identity."

 History (1970–2000)

 In 1970, brother Melvin Evans was elected the first governor of the United States Virgin Islands.
 In 1979, Phi Beta Sigma celebrated its 65th anniversary Conclave in Washington, D.C.
 In 1983, Sigma brother Harold Washington became the first African-American mayor of the city of Chicago, Illinois.
-In 1986, the Fraternity opened the Phi Beta Sigma Federal Credit Union which is open to members of the Fraternity, members of the sister sorority, Zeta Phi Beta, their families, and their respective Regions and chapters.
-With the establishment of the credit union, Phi Beta Sigma became the first NPHC organization to offer such an entity to its members.
+In 1986, the fraternity opened the Phi Beta Sigma Federal Credit Union, which is open to fraternity members, members of the sister sorority, Zeta Phi Beta, their families, and their respective Regions and chapters.